MichaBiriuchinskii/custom-text-corrector-telegram-bot/README.md

 # Custom Text Corrector Telegram Bot

-A personal Telegram bot that provides tailored grammar and style corrections using free LLM APIs from OpenRouter.
-This bot solves the frustration of using ChatGPT or other tools where you have to explain prompts and ask specifically not to fix too much while still getting meaningful corrections.
+Tired of opening ChatGPT, Gemini, or other LLM apps just to fix a sentence?
+This personal Telegram bot makes tailored grammar and style corrections just a message away — directly from your favorite messaging app.

-## 🎯 Why This Bot?
+## Why This Bot?

-Traditional correction tools often over-correct or don't understand your specific needs.
-This solution gives you:
+Most tools rewrite too much or miss your tone.
+This bot gives fast, personal corrections — right in Telegram.

-- Tailored corrections based on your preferences
+- 🧠 Remembers your style and preferences
-- Multiple correction modes (full, grammar-only, style-only)
+- 🎛️ Choose: full, grammar-only, or style-only
-- Custom tone adjustments
+- 🎯 Set your tone once — formal, casual, etc.
-- Multi-language support
+- 🌍 Works in multiple languages
-- No need to explain prompts each time
+- 🚫 No need to explain prompts each time

-## ✨ Features
+## Features

 - **Smart Grammar Correction**: Fix grammar and spelling while preserving your style
 - **Tone Adjustment**: Choose from preset tones (casual, formal, polite, academic) or create custom ones